isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exceptions

-A major class of exception is legacy code, especially code that must remain compilable as C.
+A major class of exception is legacy code, especially code that must remain compilable as C or interface with C and C-style C++ through ABIs.
 The fact that there are billions of lines of code that violate this rule against owning `T*`s cannot be ignored.
+We'd love to see program transformation tools turning 20-year-old "legacy" code into shiny modern code, we encourage the development, deploymenta and use of such tools, we hope the guidelines wil help the development of such tools, and we even contributed (and contribute) to the research and developemnt in this area.
+However, it will take time: "legacy code" is generated faster than we can renovate old code, and so it will be for a few years.

-This code cannot all be rewritten (ever assuming good code transformation software).
+This code cannot all be rewritten (ever assuming good code transformation software), especially not soon.
-This problem cannot be solved (at scale) by transforming all owning pointers to `unique_ptr`s and `shared_ptr`s, partly because we need/use owning "raw pointers" in the implementation of our fundamental resource handles.
+This problem cannot be solved (at scale) by transforming all owning pointers to `unique_ptr`s and `shared_ptr`s, partly because we need/use owning "raw pointers" as well as simple pointers in the implementation of our fundamental resource handles.
 For example, common `vector` implementations have one owning pointer and two non-owning pointers.
-Also, many ABIs (and essentially all interfaces to C code) use `T*`s, some of them owning, and these cannot be simply annotated with `owner` because they need to remain compilable as C (although this would be a rare good use for a macro, that expands to `owner` in C++ mode only).
+Many ABIs (and essentially all interfaces to C code) use `T*`s, some of them owning.
+Some interfaces cannot be simply annotated with `owner` because they need to remain compilable as C (although this would be a rare good use for a macro, that expands to `owner` in C++ mode only).

 ##### Note